Have you ever wondered why Google keeps pumping out algorithm updates?

 When you build a site today, you have to consistently write and publish in-depth content.
 This content must add value, be interesting to the reader and solve a definite problem.
 If you fail to do that, you won’t engage readers and the conversion rate will be low.
 The major losers after Panda 4.0 rolled out were:

 As with every Panda update, there are winners too.
 Here’s a list provided by Search Engine Land:

 Overall, not every sector or industry lost in Panda 4.0.
-The major ones worth noting are:
+The major ones worth noting were:

 Factors that lead to a Panda penalty (and what to do about them): Since some sites experienced a boost in organic rankings and traffic, it’s worth asking: what makes a site vulnerable to a Panda attack?
 Here are six factors that may be to blame, along with suggestions as to how to fix the underlying problem and get back in Google’s good graces:

 Duplicate content – Do you have substantial blocks of content that are the same on your site?
-This can cause a lot of problems, especially where SEO is concerned, and for site visitors too.
+This can cause a lot of problems, especially where SEO is concerned, but for site visitors, too.